anir-tubi/tubi-roku/README.md

 7\.
 Create a CH ticket with any changes that have been made and give the ticket the QA team for manual testing.
 Make sure the changes are written in such a way that non technical readers will be able to consume this information.
 The title of the changes will be used in one of the last steps when creating a release within Guthub.

 8\.
 Any bugs found by QA should be fixed, committed to master, and then cherry picked into this QA build.

 9\.
 After QA Sign Off, run `$ gulp release`.
+This will:
-This will increment the version number once more (the QA build should not be the same version number as the production build) and install a new build using the "production" config, to create the .pkgs needed to update the production build.
+  - increment the version number once more (the QA build should not be the same version number as the production build)
+  - install a new build using the "production" config, to create the .pkgs needed to update the production build.
+  - rename the current branch to `release_x_y_z`.
+  - copy the tubi_starter_components_x_y_z.pkg and tubi_remote_components_x_y_z.pkg files to the local CDN repo.
+  - update the local CDN repo by doing the following:
+    - checking out master
+    - pulling master from origin
+    - creating a new branch called `roku_x_y_z`
+  - push the `roku_x_y_z` branch to origin
+  - make a PR against `master` from the `roku_x_y_z` branch.
+  - push the `release_x_y_z` branch to Github.
+  - make a PR to the `x_y_branch` on Github from the `release_x_y_z` branch.
+  - copy the Github urls for the two PRs made above to the clipboard.

+  __Note:__ you will need the `CDN_GIT_DIRECTORY` and `GITHUB_PAT` environment variables to be set for `gulp release` to work properly.

+  __Note:__ As an edge case, if you need to manually perform the release steps for the new build, follow the [Manual Remote Release Steps](https://github.com/adRise/project-total-recall/docs/manual_release.md#remote-release)

 10\.
-Create a new branch based on the `qa_x_y_z` branch, and name it `release_x_y_z`, where "z" (of the release branch) will match the patch number that was just incremented by the previous step.
+Inform the team that the PRs are ready for review (you can paste the urls that were added to the clipboard when the last step completed, into the `#roku_dev slack channel`.
+The PR URLs can also be found on the project-total-recall and adrise_cdn repos respectively), and wait for approval.

+- __DO NOT PROCEED TO THE FOLLOWING INFRA SCRIPT STEP UNTIL THIS PR AND THE PREVIOUS PRs ARE APPROVED__

 11\.
-Ready the release branch for review

-- Push the `release_x_y_z` branch to Github.

-- Make a PR to the `x_y_branch` and merge it after approval.
-Make sure you do not make the PR to master.

-12\.
-Update the hotpatch and remote component files to the CDN
-- Create a new branch in the CDN repo [github.com/adRise/adrise_cdn/](https://github.com/adRise/adrise_cdn/).
-Although it does not matter, traditionally we name the branch "Roku_x_y_z".

-- Copy two files to the CDN repo:

-  - copy the remote components file (i.e. `build/tubi_remote_components_x_y_z.pkg`) into the folder: hotpatches/roku/components/

-  - copy the starter components file (i.e. `build/tubi_starter_components_x.y.pkg`) into folder: hotpatches/roku/starter-components/

-- Submit a PR to the CDN repo.
-Wait for the approval and merging of the PR before proceeding to the next step

-- __DO NOT PROCEED TO THE INFRA SCRIPT STEP UNTIL THIS PR AND THE PREVIOUS PRs ARE APPROVED__

-13\.
 Use an infra script to move the updates from the CDN repo to the actual CDN servers.
 - Ensure you have the latest files.
 Update your local version of the [adrise_infrastructure repo](https://github.com/adRise/adrise_infrastructure)
 - You may find during this step, that you may not have the correct version of python.
 If that is the case, then you will need to update your version on python based on your system requirmements.
 If you are on Mac, you may simply have to run the following command within your adrise_infrastructure repo: